Using observations of escaping H/He to constrain the atmospheric composition of sub-Neptunes: Introduction

 One of the clear expectations of this theoretical framework was the existence of low mean molecular weight sub-Neptune atmospheres when characterised with spectroscopy from instruments such as the Hubble Space Telescope (\textit{HST}) or the James Webb Space Telescope (\textit{JWST}).
 This has been shown to be true for some temperate sub-Neptunes, such as TOI-270 d and K2-18 b \citep[e.g.][]{Madhusudhan2023,Benneke2024,Holmberg2024}.
 In these cases, the low mean molecular weights produce puffy atmospheres with large scale heights, allowing for deep molecular absorption features to be detected.
 This is also true for the hot sub-Neptune TOI-421 b which exhibits large spectral features \citep{Davenport2025}.
-However, for many sub-Neptunes, atmospheric spectra have been observed to be featureless.
-This is particularly true for hotter sub-Neptunes, such GJ-436 b \citep{Mukherjee2025}, GJ 3090 b \citep{Ahrer2025}, and those targeted in the COMPASS \textit{JWST} program including TOI-776 b, TOI-776 c and TOI-836 c \citep{Wallack2024,Alderson2024,Alderson2025,Teske2025} which have all returned relatively flat spectra.
+However, for many sub-Neptunes, atmospheric spectra have been observed to be featureless, such GJ-436 b \citep{Mukherjee2025}, GJ 3090 b \citep{Ahrer2025}, and those targeted in the COMPASS \textit{JWST} program including TOI-776 b, TOI-776 c and TOI-836 c \citep{Wallack2024,Alderson2024,Alderson2025,Teske2025} which have all returned relatively flat spectra.
 The contradiction exists, however, because all of the aforementioned planets host observed escaping hydrogen or helium exospheres \citep{Ehrenreich2015,Zhang2025,Loyd2025,Ahrer2025}.

-The specific contradiction is thus: if several sub-Neptune atmospheres are consistent with having a high mean molecular weight (e.g. flat spectra) and therefore host relatively low abundances of hydrogen and helium, then how are they also observed to be losing significant quantities of hydrogen or helium via atmospheric escape?
+The specific contradiction is thus: if several sub-Neptune atmospheres {\jr{with flat spectra}} are consistent with having a high mean molecular weight and therefore host relatively low abundances of hydrogen and helium, then how are they also observed to be losing significant quantities of hydrogen or helium via atmospheric escape?
 One likely possibility is that their atmospheres are hydrogen/helium-rich but host high altitude aerosols that introduce broadband grey opacity that mute the spectral features \citep[e.g.][]{Gao2021,Lodge2024,Moran2025,Owen2025}.
 However, several \textit{JWST} studies have shown that a degeneracy exists between the presence of low pressure aerosols and high mean molecular weight atmospheres \citep[e.g.][]{Wallack2024,Alderson2024,Alderson2025,Teske2025}.

 In this paper, we introduce a simple analytic timescale argument that can aid in constraining the mean molecular weight of a sub-Neptune atmosphere based on observations of escaping hydrogen or helium.
 We show that such an observation naturally places an upper limit on the envelope's mean molecular weight and can be combined with constraints from atmospheric spectroscopy to further constrain atmospheric properties including composition and opaque aerosol pressure level.